It is a condition in which the patient feels excessive sleepiness during the day. It can happen even after long hours of sleep.

 These conditions cause poor sleep at night, leading to the patient or affected feeling tired during the day.

-Hypersomnia is not the same as narcolepsy , which is a neurological condition that causes bouts of tiredness and the urge to sleep suddenly and unavoidably throughout the day.
+Hypersomnia is not the same as narcolepsy, a neurological condition that causes bouts of tiredness and the urge to sleep suddenly and unavoidably throughout the day.

-People with hypersomnia can stay awake on their own, but feel fatigued most of the time.
+People with hypersomnia can stay awake independently but feel fatigued most of the time.

-Primary hypersomnia is believed to be caused by problems in the brain systems that control sleep and wake functions.
+Primary hypersomnia is caused by problems in the brain systems that control sleep and wake functions.

 Secondary hypersomnia is the result of conditions that cause fatigue or insufficient sleep.
-For example, sleep apnea can cause hypersomnia because it can cause trouble breathing at night, forcing people to wake up multiple times during the night.
+For example, sleep apnea can cause hypersomnia because it can cause trouble breathing at night, forcing people to wake up multiple times.

 Other possible causes are low thyroid function and head injury.